The Women's Center team is back on the Corner! We look forward to welcoming our friends and colleagues on Grounds into our new space.

-The Corner Building in which the Women's Center is typically located has been home to a wide variety of offices over its many years at UVA.
+The Corner Building in which the Women's Center is located has been home to a wide variety of offices over its many years at UVA.
 It housed entities such as the University Book Store and University Tea Room in earlier days.
 Many UVA alumni recall it as the site of the University's Student Health Services for many years.
-The current configuration of the space occupied by the Women's Center still reflects this era of the building's history in many ways with many small rooms along long, narrow hallways.
-This arrangement with doors inside offices that lead directly to other offices limits the uses to which some spaces can be put by an ocupant such as the Women's Center where the privacy of counseling offices is of such importance to the quality and quantity of services provided.
+The configuration of the space occupied by the Women's Center until 2017 still reflected the student health era of the building's history in many ways with many small rooms along long, narrow hallways.
+This arrangement with doors inside offices that lead directly to other offices limited the uses to which some spaces could be put by an ocupant such as the Women's Center where the privacy of counseling offices is of such importance to the quality and quantity of services provided.

-Despite the challenges presented by the aging systems and odd configurations of rooms, the Women's Center is known among students as a welcoming space with an atmosphere that is unique on Grounds.
-The current renovation will be mindful of opportunities to further advance the Women's Center's mission by making students participating in engaged scholarship programs or being seen for counseling feel at home in our space.
+Despite the challenges presented by the aging systems and odd configurations of rooms, the Women's Center has long been known among students as a welcoming space with an atmosphere that is unique on Grounds.
+The recent renovation was mindful of opportunities to further advance the Women's Center's mission by making students participating in engaged scholarship programs or being seen for counseling feel at home in our space.

 IMPACT OF RENOVATION

 Suitable counseling spaces reinforce the message that students' well-being is a priority and not an afterthought at UVA.
 Counseling clients now experience an environment that is more private and welcoming in many ways:

 - Clients can wait for appointments in a new, more private waiting area closer to their counselors' offices.

 - All six members of our counseling staff have private offices with natural light for individual client sessions.

 - Support groups will soon be able to meet in a cozy and quiet lounge downstairs that is free from interruptions.